pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 E "Auditors may consider documenting procedures" (R. 17 and 18) is the same as: comptrollers should employ customary documents.

-Item.
 11. In the text above, the passage

-Item.
 11. No texto acima, a passagem

 A "The former comprises acting diligently" (R. 5 and 6) is equivalent to: Professional skepticism involves behaving in good faith. - "O primeiro compreende agir diligentemente" (I. 5 e